AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 level: Experienced

 ---
-# Extension framework changes for Editor 2.0
+# Extension framework changes for Editor 2.0 (New Editor)

-This document covers all APIs added to `guides.editor` (and `guides`) as part of the extension framework for the MarkupEditor (ProseMirror-based editor).
+This document covers all APIs added to `guides.editor` (and `guides`) as part of the extension framework for the New Editor (ProseMirror-based editor).
 These APIs allow external extensions to interact with the editor without direct DOM manipulation or internal implementation knowledge.

 ## Overview